evolute-cx/firebase-emulator-docker/README.md

 ## Contribution

 Feel free to fork the repo and create Merge requests to our repo.
 Otherwise feel free to create an issue and we will have a look.

-## ToDo:

-Things that we will implement soon:

-- [ ] Dynamic Port Configuration in Dockerfile